 In NYC, there are plenty of opportunities to be confused.
-Whether it be Naked Cowboy – an NYC staple – or a reminder to Love Allways.
+Whether it be a Naked Cowboy – an NYC staple – or a reminder to Love Allways.
 [As a member of the grammar and spelling police, the latter example quickly captured my attention.]
 Strikingly, these opportunities for confusing are also a way to engage all those who witness it.
 By joining in and singing with Naked Cowboy or taking a picture of and sharing the sentiment of loving, we welcome these moments of surprise into our lives.
 Capturing someone’s attention the right way can be tricky, which is why we have Dance Floor Theory Tip #7: Confusion is Good, Scaring is Bad.

 The best part?
 We walk away feeling good.
 One of the rules of Blender Events is that they elicit a positive reaction.
-Think of ways you can make people smile or, better yet laugh.
-You want people to join in or at least, come back, so try not to scare them away.
+Think of ways you can make people smile or, better yet, laugh.
+You want people to join in or, at least, come back, so try not to scare them away.
 Getting your team’s attention in a positive way can lead to more interaction between team members and overall productivity.

 Scaring is bad

 After a Dance Floor Theory training, a group of fraternity brothers showed us pictures of a Zombie Run they did on campus.
 They had a blast running through campus as the undead, snapping selfies as they approached people.
 Because they had no context – and it was scary – folks in the picture were confused and scared.
 Not the best combination.

 Here are some confusing but safe ideas you can introduce to your workspace.
 These fun activities allow for a quick distraction and a chance to try something new in the workplace.

 Walking around with a sign that says “Free Hugs” is an easy way to take people off guard in a fun, positive way.